cmorris616/qualipy/qualipy/readme.md

 - Data management across steps and scenarios

 ## Test Plugins
 QualiPy is built to use multiple testing frameworks via plugins.
-Currently, QualiPy only supports the behave framework for business-driven development.
+Currently, QualiPy supports the behave framework out of the box for business-driven development.

 ## Project Management Plugins
 Like the testing plugins, QualiPy can also use multiple project management software suites (such as JIRA) via plugins.